Four Step Approach to Performance Analysis in IP Asset Monetization

 The Type of Projects Our Clients Made Us Work on

-With respect to the objective of the project – litigation or monetization – the analysis revealed a good insight.
-We received 66% of projects for patent monetization and the rest 33% were for litigation purpose.
+With respect to the objective of the project – litigation or monetization – the analysis revealed good insight.
+We received 66% of projects for patent monetization and the rest 33% were for litigation purposes.

 The chart below represents the type of project we were made to work upon during the period from July 2015 to December 2015.

 The chart below represents our success rate during the second half of 2015.